 Mouthwatering Thai Chicken Cakes Recipe

-Preparation Time: 8 minutes Cooking Time: 12 minutes
+Prep Time: 8 minutes Cook Time: 12 minutes

 - Approximately 1 pound chicken thigh fillets, cut into pieces

 - 2 garlic cloves, chopped

 - 1 large handful of baby spinach leaves

 - 3 Tbsp. coconut cream

 - 4 iceberg lettuce leaves, trimmed into cups

 - Preheat the oven to 350 degrees F (180 degrees C) and lightly grease an eight-cup muffin tin with coconut oil.